franpts2/focusly/README.md

 - **Sound Alert**: A sound plays when the timer reaches zero, notifying the user that the session has ended.
 - **Push Notification**: If the user is outside the app when the timer ends, a notification is sent to bring them back.
 - **UI Consistency**: The interface matches the provided mockups, including tab navigation, mode selection, and button placement.
-- **Mode Highlighting**g: The selected mode is visibly highlighted to indicate the active session.
+- **Mode Highlighting**: The selected mode is visibly highlighted to indicate the active session.
 <br><br>

 **UI Snapshot**